The Thing You Love Most

 "The Thing You Love Most" is the second episode of the first season of the American fairy tale/drama television series Once Upon a Time.
 The series takes place in the fictional seaside town of Storybrooke, Maine, in which the residents are actually characters from various fairy tales that were transported to the "real world" town by a powerful curse.
 This episode centers on Regina's (Lana Parrilla) efforts to run Emma Swan (Jennifer Morrison) out of Storybrooke and reveals how the Evil Queen (Parrilla) unleashed her curse upon the Enchanted Forest.

 The episode was co-written by co-creators Adam Horowitz and Edward Kitsis, while Greg Beeman directed.
 Actress Kristin Bauer van Straten was cast at the last minute and guest starred as the sorceress Maleficent, a character from Disney's 1959 animated film Sleeping Beauty.
 Mary Margaret's (Ginnifer Goodwin) loft as well as most of the interior shots of the episode were filmed in Vancouver, while many exterior shots were shot in nearby Steveston, British Columbia.
 Series regular Josh Dallas appears only in archive footage.

 "The Thing You Love Most" first aired in the United States on ABC on October 30, 2011.
 It was watched by an estimated 11.64 million viewers, scoring a 3.9 ratings share in the 18-49 demographic.
 The episode received generally positive reviews from television critics; many were complimentary towards Emma and Regina's feud and thought the episode was superior to the pilot, but believed Bauer van Straten was underused.
 A novelization of the episode was published in 2013.

+Title card

+Starting from this episode, the title card features the Enchanted Forest scenery in tones of indigo and violet, with each episode having an animated identifying character or item that links to the events depicted.
+For this episode, Maleficent's unicorn gallops through the forest.

 Plot

-Opening sequence

-Maleficent's unicorn is shown galloping through the forest.